belli29/furnitart/README.md

 - Availability
   The app does register a change in the avaialbility of the product only when the checkout process is completed.
-  This creates the following issue: during the time between adding to bag and finalizing the checkout the app does not detect possible avaialbility changes.
+  This creates the following issue: during the time between adding to bag and finalizing the checkout the app does not detect possible avaialability changes.
   This can lead to oversale situations.

 ## Deployment

 The project has been developed in Gitpod and deployed on [Heroku](https://heroku.com/).

-The following actions have been taken to deploy on Heroku:
+The deployed project is visible [here ](https://furnitart.herokuapp.com/) The following steps have been taken to deploy on Heroku:

-- A different database is used (postgres).
-The url is specified in Heroku environment variables
-- Static / media files stored in AWS S3 service .
-Cache control has also been added to improve performance
-- On Deploymnet sending emails has been done using on Gmail SMTP server

-The app settings file recognizes if we are in development / deployment environment based on Global variables set in Heroku /Gitpod

-More in details In Heroku (deployment), we have the following environment variables, not present on local (Gitpod):

-USE_AWS = True;
-AWS_ACCESS_KEY_ID;
-AWS_SECRET_ACCESS_KEY;
-EMAIL_HOST_USER;
-EMAIL_HOST_PASS;
+- install the following Django packages:
+    1. Gunicorn (run the application on the server)
+    2. Psycopg2-binary (to connect to a PostgreSQL database)
+- create requirement.txt file
+- create Procfile
+- login to Heroku
+- create new app in Heroku
+- go to settings.py and amend DATABASE settings in order to point to PostgrSQL URI
+- make migrations
+- add new enviroment variable in Heroku:
-DATABASE_URL ;
+    DATABASE_URL = PostgrSQL URI

-The deployed project is visible [here ](https://furnitart.herokuapp.com/)
+- go to settings.py and amend DATABASE settings.
+In case DATABASE_URL is present as enviroment variable, point to that.
+- temporary disable collect static
+- add new enviroment variable in Heroku:
+    SECRET_KEY
+- In settings edit DEBUG
+    DEBUG = 'DEVELOPMENT' in os.environ
+- add new enviroment variable in GitPod:
+    DEVELOPMENT
+- S3 setup:
+    1. Create a AWS account  and go to S3
+    2. Create a bucket
+    3. Change bucket settings
+    4. create a group
+    5. attach policy to group
+    6. create a user and add it to the group
+    7. add user to group
+    8. download CSV file

+- connect Django to S3:
+    1. install boto3
+    2. install django-storages
+    3. add ‘storages’ to INSTALLED APPS
+    4. add keys from CSV file in Heroku:
+        AWS_ACCESS_KEY_ID
+        AWS_SECRET_ACCESS_KEY
+    5. remove DISABLE_COLLECTSTATIC
+    6. in Django create a file custom_storages.py
+    7. in settings.py add static and mediafile enviroment variables
+    8. Add cache control
+    9. In AWS create new folder MEDIA
+- add Stripe keys to the Heroku config variable
+- create a new webhook endpoint for Stripe

 To run the app locally follow these steps: